-The "fart" sound that you are hearing is air that is being pushed in by the thrusting.
-As a woman becomes sexually aroused, the vaginal muscles relax (which run long down the canal, not around), so expanded vaginal space becomes a place for air to be trapped.
-The air might not escape on each withdrawal, so the pressure can build and finally release as a "fart".
+The “fart” sound that you are hearing is air that is being pushed in by the thrusting.
+As a person with a vagina becomes sexually aroused, the vaginal muscles relax (which run long down the canal, not around), so expanded vaginal space becomes a place for air to be trapped.
+The air might not escape on each withdrawal, so the pressure can build and finally release as a “fart”.
 The sound isn’t something to be worried about (turn up some music), but the dryness is a bit more of a concern.

-Although women produce more vaginal lubricant when they are more aroused (because arousal is related to blood flow, and vaginal lubricant is produced by filtering blood through the vaginal wall), vigorous penetration activity can dry up what is available.
+Although the vagina produces more vaginal lubricant when a person is more aroused (because arousal is related to blood flow, and vaginal lubricant is produced by filtering blood through the vaginal wall), vigorous penetration activity can dry up what is available.
 Some positions increase the problem, since up-side-down or penetrated-from-behind position allows vaginal fluid to flow/be pushed deep inside the vagina.
 When this happens, there isn’t as much lubrication at the vaginal opening where you need it to prevent dryness and skin tearing.
 This happens if (or especially if) you use condoms, because there is *never* enough lubrication on condoms to prevent this.
 Inside, the increased dryness can increase friction, and friction can make neural stimulation of your bladder-emptying-reflex too much to control.
-When it releases (called "coituria"), out comes urine.
-How much urine depends on your level of hydration (how much water you had in your body) before you began being intimate, how strong your pelvic floor muscles are, how much you were sweating, how long the episode was, and whether you'd been applying additional sexual lubricant (which reduces the friction against the bladder nerves).
+When it releases (called “coituria”), out comes urine.
+How much urine depends on your level of hydration (how much water you had in your body) before you began being intimate, how strong your pelvic floor muscles are, how much you were sweating, how long the penetration episode was, and whether you’d been applying additional sexual lubricant (which reduces the friction against the bladder nerves).

 - Experiment with different lubricants, and find one that is long lasting for this type of play.
 If a water-based lubricant seems dry too quickly, try one of the sensuous silicone lubricants which have a longer lasting quality both for staying in place AND staying around.

-- Try switching out and using a female condom.
-It feels completely the same to your partner, but you won't have as much friction right against your vaginal wall, so won't be trapping the air inside.
+- Try switching out and using a internal condom.
+It feels completely the same to your partner, but you won’t have as much friction right against your vaginal wall, so won’t be trapping the air inside.
 They make a small crinkly sound, but the pleasure is worth the noise.

 - Urine itself is sterile, and some people are comfortable with the release during sexual penetration, while others are distinctly not.
 If you don’t care one way or the other, prepare for it before you start being intimate by covering your bed (or other location) with a waterproof throw or several towels.
 If you like the sensation, just mop up what comes out.
 If you don’t like the sensation, stop what you’re doing and change your position, add more lubricant (to him or you), and continue.